-Menu or option Explanation Browse menu The 'Browse' menu gives access to wiki content such as pages, news items, etc, and allows you to browse the People Directory.
+Menu or option Explanation Browse menu The 'Browse' menu gives access to wiki content such as pages, blog posts, etc, and allows you to browse the People Directory.
 If you are an administrator, the space and site administration options appear here too.
 User menu After you have logged in, your name will appear at top right of the screen.
 The 'User' menu appears when your cursor hovers over your name.
-The menu allows you to log out, access your user profile or view your editing history, personal labels and page watches.
+The menu allows you to log out, access your user profile, editing history, personal labels, page watches and the activities of other users in your network.
 You can also retrieve drafts of pages you are editing.
 Search box Type into this box and press 'Enter' to search.
 Edit button The 'Edit' button allows you to edit the page.
 Add menu The 'Add' menu allows you to add things to a page or space.
 Tools menu The 'Tools' menu contains miscellaneous actions relating to the page.
 Labels This line shows labels (or tags) attached to the current page.